avo-hq/docs.avohq.io/docs/3.0/avo-3.md

 - Dynamic fields (coming soon)
 - Nested record creation (coming soon)
 - Resource tools in fields (coming soon)

+## Is Avo a finished product?

+Avo 3 is not finished yet.
+We will continue to provide the same cadence of one release every two weeks you are used to.
+Some the things we want to focus on in the near future are:

+- Theming
+- Improvements to the dynamic filters
+- Custom resource adapters
+- Dynamic fields
+- Nested records creation
+- Resource tool in fields

+Please follow our [Roadmap](https://avohq.io/roadmap) for more information about that.

 ## Repos and packages